Regulatory actions for May 22, 2025

 May 22, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Mskai.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abli, Belite, Cel-Sci, Genentech, Innocare, Johnson & Johnson, Moderna.

 Briefs